nordeck/matrix-neoboard/docs/adrs/adr009-matrix-rtc-livekit.md

 extended to support specific application features, like ringing, answering and rejecting a call, for video and audio calls.

-With the introduction of [LiveKit][MSC4195] as a backend, Element Call was able to provide a E2EE group call experience that can scale to hundreds of realtime participants.
+With the introduction of [LiveKit][MSC4195] as a transport, Element Call was able to provide a E2EE group call experience that can scale to hundreds of realtime participants.

 ## Decision

-We will use MatrixRTC with a LiveKit backend ([MSC4195][MSC4195]) to provide the realtime data exchange between NeoBoard users.
+We will use LiveKit Transport for MatrixRTC with multi-SFU support ([MSC4195][MSC4195]) to provide the realtime data exchange between NeoBoard users.
 This is fundamentally different from the peer-to-peer connection mesh that was established before: a participant connects to LiveKit backends instead of to every other participant.

 A participant publishes its data to the LiveKit backend of its own homeserver, which forwards it to everyone subscribed there, and subscribes to the backend of